 Show All Answers

-Local Law No. 9 of 2018 established the Board of Ethics.
-The Board is comprised of 7 members: appointed by the County Executive and confirmed by the Orange County Legislature.
-The Board is charged with the following major responsibilities:
+The OCBE is comprised of 7 members appointed by the County Executive and confirmed by the Orange County Legislature.
+The major responsibilities of the OCBE are:

-The current members of the board are:
+The current members of the OCBE are:

 Confidential information is information acquired in the course of official duties or otherwise that is not subject to the New York State Freedom of Information Law.

 Yes.
-No county officer or employee responsible for appropriating funds for the effectuation of, or negotiating or authorizing a contract may ask for, pursue or accept a private post-government employment opportunity with any person or entity who actually received such contract for a period of two years after ceasing to be an officer or employee of Orange County.
+No County officer or employee responsible for appropriating funds for the effectuation of, or negotiating or authorizing a contract may ask for, pursue or accept a private post-government employment opportunity with any person or entity who actually received such contract for a period of two years after ceasing to be an officer or employee of Orange County.

-Annual disclosure statements shall be filed with:
+Disclosure Forms shall be filed with:

 Orange County Board of Ethics40 Matthews Street, Suite 101Goshen, New York 10924Attention: Confidential Secretary